michal-g/Notebooks-to-Packages/4-Classes/README.md

 We have created two families of classes: `SightingsDatabase` and `Sightings`.
-The rationale behind this is that there are fundamentally two objects that are used in our pipeline: the dataset of all valid sightings that we could consider in our analysis, and the slice of this dataset that we use to train a particular predictor.
+The rationale behind this is that there are fundamentally two objects that are used in our pipeline: the dataset of all valid sightings that we could consider in our analysis, and the sightings totals across a set of time periods that we use to train a particular predictor.
 A good class design also does a good job of encapsulating the relationship between classes in a succinct way: here, we see that databases produce sightings using `get_sightings()`.

+The steps of our pipeline can now be expressed in terms of actions done by instances of these classes.
+We define a special class method `__init__()` that is called every time a new class member is created:
+`sights_data = SightingsDataset(*args.years, ...)`.
+This is where we create the attributes of the object: the static properties that each member of the class is expected to have defined (and to be defined by).
+In our case we also handle data scraping during instantiation, as we know we will only want to read in each range of years exactly once.

+In addition to producing a sightings totals given a frequency in `get_sightings()`, the `SightingsDataset` class can also be asked to produce a static map of the total sightings by state using `plot_totals_map()`.
+We take advantage of the fact that each dataset instance has all the data we need to do our analyses under `self.sights_data`.
+On the other hand, a `Sightings` instance only has the totals for one particular choice of measurement frequency, so we use it for making our animated totals map and for training the prediction algorithm, which are dependent on this choice.

 ## B) Refactoring our class design ##